-Problem-solving approaches to potential settlement are especially appropriate in divorce and family disputes where economic, emotional and parental relationships often continue after the legal process ends.
-Dissolution and reorganization of intimate relationships can generate intense anger, stress and anxiety, emotions which can be exacerbated by adversary litigation and positional approaches to dispute resolution.
+Problem-solving approaches to potential settlement are especially appropriate in divorce and family disputes where economic, emotional, and parental relationships often continue after the legal process ends.
+Dissolution and reorganization of intimate relationships can generate intense anger, stress, and anxiety, emotions which can be exacerbated by adversary litigation and positional approaches to dispute resolution.
 The emotional and economic futures of children and parents, who often have limited resources, are at stake in family and divorce disputes.
-The needs of children are particularly implicated in divorce cases, as children exposed to high levels of inter-parental conflict "are at [a higher] risk for developing a range of emotional and behavioral problems, both during childhood and later in life . . . . " John H. Grych, Interpersonal Conflict as A Risk Factor for Child Maladjustment: Implications for the Development of Prevention Programs, 43 FAM.
+The needs of children are particularly implicated in divorce cases, as children exposed to high levels of inter-parental conflict "are at [a higher] risk for developing a range of emotional and behavioral problems, both during childhood and later in life."
+John H. Grych, Interparental Conflict as a Risk Factor for Child Maladjustment: Implications for the Development of Prevention Programs, 43 FAM.
 CT.
-REV. 97, 97 (2005).
-See generally Interparental Conflict and Child Development: Theory, Research and Applications (John H. Grynch & Frank D. Fincham eds., 2001); J. B. Kelly, Children's Adjustment in Conflicted Marriages & Divorce: A Decade Review of Research, J. of the Am.
-Acad. of Child & Adolescent Psychiatry, 39, 963-973 (2000).
-The lower the conflict level between parents, the more the child benefits from contact with both parents and the more regularly child support is paid.
-See Andrew I. Schepard, Children Courts and Custody: Interdisciplinary Models for Divorcing Families 35 (2004) [hereinafter Schepard, Children, Courts and Custody].
-Parents in divorce and family disputes have negative reactions to litigation as a method of resolving family problems.
-Schepard, Children Courts and Custody, supra, at 42-44.
+REV. 97, 97 (2005); see also INTERPARENTAL CONFLICT AND CHILD DEVELOPMENT: THEORY, RESEARCH, AND APPLICATIONS (John H. Grych & Frank D. Fincham eds., 2001); Joan B. Kelly, Children's Adjustment in Conflicted Marriage and Divorce: A Decade Review of Research, 39 J. AM.
+ACAD.
+CHILD & ADOLESCENT PSYCHIATRY 963-64 (2000).
+When conflict levels are low between parents, a child is more likely to have contact with both parents and the child support is more regularly paid.
+See ANDREW I. SCHEPARD, CHILDREN, COURTS, AND CUSTODY: INTERDISCIPLINARY MODELS FOR DIVORCING FAMILIES 35 (2004) [hereinafter